-Most of us live for our vacations.
-We spend time picking the perfect destination.
-Then, we spend even more time finding the right place to stay and an inexpensive flight.
-And, don’t forget the countless hours packing and planning vacation activities.
+Who doesn’t live for their vacations?
+We painstakinly spend time picking the perfect destination.
+Then we spend more time searching for the right place to stay along with an inexpensive flight.
+And, don’t forget the countless hours packing and planning vacation activities before we even leave the house.
 But, once we get settled-in, the stress and anxiety seem to disappear.

 How much relaxation and fun you have depends on the type of traveler you are.
 We’ve come up with a list of seven types of travelers.
 Look below and ask yourself, “Am I one of these types of travelers?”